Ni1994/MacBootableUSB/README.md

 # MacBootableUSB
-Create a bootable mac USB from Windows.
+How to create a bootable mac USB from Windows.

 ### Prerequisites: